zhengfuli/graphs/intro.md

 # DataScape

-Our Project: ConceptNet and Google Knowledge Graph will be used to generate semantic wordmaps based on Sustainable Materials Management (SMM) topics and Points of Light (POL) volunteer project categories.
+Project Proposal: ConceptNet and Google Knowledge Graph will be used to generate semantic wordmaps based on Sustainable Materials Management (SMM) topics and Points of Light (POL) volunteer project categories.
 Topic clusters will be related to the Google News API and wordmap themes will be displayed with D3 graphs, international maps, and (time permitting) interactive brain voxel diagrams using pycortex.

 [ConceptNet.io<!--target-->](http://ConceptNet.io) - Multilingual Knowledge Graph